magnars/dash.el/docs.md

 ## !mapcat `(fn list)`

-Returns the result of applying concat to the result of applying map to FN and LIST.
+Returns the result of applying concat to the result of applying map to `fn` and `list`.
-Thus function FN should return a collection.
+Thus function `fn` should return a collection.

 ```cl
 (!mapcat (quote list) (quote (1 2 3))) ;; => (quote (1 2 3))